Yixin-Hu/TetWild/README.md

 ## Usage

-### Input/output Format
+#### Input/output Format

-The inputs of our software are triangle surface meshes in .off/.obj/.stl/.ply format.
+The inputs of our software are triangle surface meshes in `.off/.obj/.stl/.ply` format.

-The output tetrahedral mesh is using .msh format with minimum dihedral angle recorded as element scalar field, which can be visualized by software [Gmsh](http://gmsh.info/).
+We support `.mesh/.msh` format output.
+The default output format is .msh with minimum dihedral angle recorded as element scalar field, which can be visualized by software [Gmsh](http://gmsh.info/).

 You can use `PyMesh::MshLoader` and `PyMesh::MshSaver` in `pymesh/` for read and write .msh meshes.